Android 7.1.1 Nougat Update Via VanirAOSP ROM Ready For Samsung Galaxy S3

 Another custom firmware available for the Samsung Galaxy S3 is the Lineage OS 14.1, which is also based on Android 7.1.1 update.
 According to the Android Soul, it provides a chance for the smartphone users to tweak the settings to ensure a smooth performance.

 “Since this is an official release of Lineage OS, the ROM can be expected to be used as a daily driver, but it’s preferably safer to flash the Nightly builds,” the report noted.
-But Samsung Galaxy S3 owners looking for more Android adventure can opt to take advantage of the experimental builds that will allow them to try out the latest from the Lineage firmware.
+However, Samsung Galaxy S3 owners looking for more Android adventure can opt to take advantage of the experimental builds that will allow them to try out the latest from the Lineage firmware.

 Make sure to head over to the linked sources provided above for comprehensive guides if you wish to pursue with installing either the VanirAOSP ROM or the Lineage OS 14.1 to your Samsung Galaxy S3.
 Utilizing any kind of unofficial firmware to Samsung Galaxy smartphones is a huge risk as it could permanently damage the device, especially when done wrong.